aashishgahlawat/solidityTutorials/README.md

 So to solve the centralization problem, blockchain evolved.
-Building a decentralized system is not a new concept but there were various challenges to it that were recently solved (by satoshi nakamoto) which let to Bitcoin come up as the first blockchain followed by many (_including Ethereum_).
-Some challenges were:
+Building a decentralized system is not a new concept but there were various challenges to it that were recently solved (by satoshi nakamoto) which led to Bitcoin come up as the first blockchain followed by many (_including Ethereum_).
+Some challenges that are solved are:

 1. Double spending of cryptocurrency: Copying the digital currency and using it multiple times for purchase
 2. Bringing consensus between all nodes of decentralized network to agree on a single state of system